aksenyuk/evolutionary-computation/msls-ils/report.md

 ## Cost Efficiency

-Both MSLS and ILS consistently outperform the steepest local search variants in terms of cost efficiency across all datasets.
+Both MSLS and ILS consistently outperform the Steepest Local Search variants in terms of cost efficiency across all instances.

-ILS tends to provide slightly lower costs compared to MSLS on average.
+ILS  on average tends to provide slightly lower costs compared to MSLS.

 ## Time Efficiency

-Both MSLS and ILS exhibit higher computational times compared to steepest local search variants.
+Both MSLS and ILS exhibit higher computational times compared to Steepest Local Search variants.

 This is expected as they involve multiple iterations and exploration steps.